 However, it wouldn’t be until 11 months later, on the 19th February 2018, that samples from the alleged 24th March 2017 attack would be handed to the OPCW.
 These samples would also be doused in sarin (a non-persistent chemical agent) 11 months after the date of the alleged incident.

-The explanation for the 25th’s samples being contaminated is due to cross-contamination and being stored alongside the sarin used on the 30th March which was, oddly or not, the same make-up as the sarin used on the 4th April.
+The explanation for the 25th’s samples being contaminated is due to cross-contamination and being stored alongside the sarin used on the 30th March which had, oddly or not, the same make-up as the sarin used on the 4th April.
 So samples from all 3 alleged incidents shared the same chemical fingerprints only one of those incidents, the 25th, wasn’t an alleged attack by sarin, but by chlorine!

 It wouldn’t be until June 2018, in the FFM report, that the public would first learn about the alleged 24th attack the previous year.

 We must seriously ask why both OPCW teams ignored, completely, a widely reported alleged chemical attack on the 26th March 2017 and instead wrote in-depth reports about a non-existent chemical attack on the 24th March 2017?
-Indeed the OPCW would claim to have used video footage with metadata of the 26th March, meaning it was recored on that day, to support the claim there was an attack on the 24th.
+Indeed, the OPCW would claim to have used video footage with metadata of the 26th March, meaning it was recored on that day, to support the claim there was an attack on the 24th.
 None of that makes any sense.

 Having thoroughly studied and investigated many alleged chemical attacks in Syria I can say with certainty that all claimed attacks begin with a tweet or Facebook post.
 There’s always a trail left behind of these claims, no matter how obscure or dodgy that trail is, it still exists.
 As I have said, there’s NOTHING on an alleged chemical attack on the 24th March at Lataminah.